 - Spell all of the most used words in English without mistakes

-- Learn to change the way we structure language for different purposes
+- Be able to change the way we structure language for different purposes

 - Learn about alphabetical order in order to use a dictionary and increase understanding of vocabulary

-- Learn how to scan or search for words, phrases or sentences in a text
+- Get used to scanning or searching for words, phrases or sentences in a text

 - Learn how to read to extract meaning

-For a free preview of the eBook, to look inside it and to buy it click here.
+For a preview of the eBook, to look inside it and to buy it click here.

 © www.teachreading.info 2013